Search Sunny

 Finally, remember that your professors are human beings just like you who care about your success.
 By reaching out to my instructors, like Trombley, I have been able to get help with questions and challenges I’ve had in each class.
 I now have a great connection with someone in my field of interest.
 In the future, I can ask for career help or a letter of recommendation when I eventually apply for internships, jobs, or graduate school.

 Creating connections with your professors is something that will help you throughout your entire college experience.
 Need more tips?
-Click here to get advice from other students on the benefits of meeting with your instructors and how to do it effectively.
+Check out this advice from other students on the benefits of meeting with your instructors and how to do it effectively.

 Looking for a topic?
 Use our search tool to find answers to your questions.